dret/webconcepts/concepts/well-known-uri/genid.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/well-known-uri/genid"
 title:         "Well-Known URI: genid"
+concept-name:  Well-Known URI
+concept-value: genid
 description: "Systems that want Skolem IRIs to be recognizable outside of the system boundaries should use a well-known IRI with the registered name genid.
 This is an IRI that uses the HTTP or HTTPS scheme, or another scheme that has been specified to use well-known IRIs; and whose path component starts with /.well-known/genid/."
 ---